-- HARVEST-AREAS might include areas that have been cleared for another purpose then timber harvesting (i.e. agricultural use, residential, mine and industrial areas expansion.) - HARVEST-AREAS [YEAR] value is the best estimation of the year when the area was harvested.
-It has been determined by: - heads up digitization for years 2014 to 2019, - combination of source data values and remote sensing analysis for years 1985 to 2013, - o source data based for years prior to 1985.
+HARVEST-AREAS might include areas that have been cleared for another purpose then timber harvesting (i.e. agricultural use, residential, mine and industrial areas expansion.)

+HARVEST-AREAS [YEAR] value is the best estimation of the year when the area was harvested.
+It has been determined by:

+heads up digitization for years 2014 to 2020,

+o combination of source data values and remote sensing analysis for years source data based for years prior to 1985.